 You can improve your food safety and sanitation skills through a nationally recognized food safety sanitation course.
-The class is 12 hours + exam by a Certified ServSafe Trainer of UGA Family and Consumer Sciences, Suzanne Williams.
+The class is 12 hours + exam by a Certified ServSafe Trainer of UGA Family and Consumer Sciences.

 This course meets the new GA Food Code requirements and is certified through the National Restaurant Association and includes the course book, supplies, educational materials, exam, instruction, and refreshments.
 Successful completion of the exam provides certification.

-The class fee of $140.00 includes course book, supplies, educational materials, exam, instructions, and refreshments.
+The class fee of $150.00 includes course book, supplies, educational materials, exam, instructions, and refreshments.
 Lunch is on your own.
 Call for next dates that class will be offered (229) 436-7216.

 So Easy to Preserve